Midsommar (2019) – Film Review (some spoilers)

 I watched Midsommar a short while after posting my ten favourite horror films of the last decade and did think that perhaps should I have waited with the chance of placing a new entry.
 But upon watching it I can safely say that no, it would not have been a new entry.

-I’m loathe to be mean because I appreciate that something different was done here and I loved director Ari Aster’s previous movie Hereditary (ironically one of my favourite horror films of the last decade).
-I do get he has his own style and obviously I enjoyed the movie to a degree.
+I’m loathe to be too mean because I appreciate that something different was done here and I loved director Ari Aster’s previous movie Hereditary – ironically one of my favourite horror films of the last decade.
 I liked the 18 rating with thus more option for gore.
-And I enjoyed the start and the set-up.
-The whole idea behind the story is cool – the mysterious ‘Midsummer Festival’ – a folky horror with its plot surrounding paganism and creepy behaviour.
-And of course the visuals are beautiful.
+And I enjoyed the set-up to the story.
+The whole idea is pretty darn cool – the mysterious ‘Midsummer Festival’ – a folky horror with a plot surrounding paganism and creepy behaviour.

-There’s something very pretty about Midsommar – an evil that masquerades underneath gorgeous blue skies and beautiful flowers – I like that idea a lot and even the film posters are really cool.
+And there’s something very pretty about it all too – an evil that masquerades underneath gorgeous blue skies and beautiful flowers – I like that idea a lot and even the film posters are really cool.
 I’m sad I didn’t like it more but the problem for me really was that I never found it scary or disturbing – so somewhat missing the entire point.

 (I think I felt more creeped out when I saw a night-time surveillance video of a moose recently and realised just how bloody huge they are!
 Seriously, it almost looked like an alien).

 Maybe I’m immature – which my last sentence does testify towards – but many of the ‘most disturbing’ scenes in Midsommar I found to be amusing and also slightly embarrassing.